Skin Games

-Skin Games were a British pop/rock band of the late 1980s and early 1990s.
+Skin Games were a British pop/rock band of the late 1980s and early 1990s that were signed to Epic Records.
+Their name was inspired by a Dylan Thomas short story.
 Critically acclaimed as artists, they never gained commercial success, and broke up after just one album, The Blood Rush, released in 1989.
-The soaring vocal style of lead singer Wendy Page has been compared with both Kate Bush and The Cocteau Twins but the music is otherwise hard to categorise.
+The soaring vocal style of lead singer Wendy Page has been compared with both Kate Bush and the Cocteau Twins but the music is otherwise hard to categorise.
 The band released a number of singles from the album, but only "Brilliant Shining" managed to gain any significant airplay.
-Other notable tracks include the Steve Hillage-produced "Cowboy Joe", "Where the Wild Things Are" and "Tirade".
+Their first single, "Cowboy Joe", was produced by Steve Hillage.